Financial Aid and Scholarships: A Family’s Guide to Paying for College

 Grants:

 Grants are funds that do not need to be repaid.
-They are typically need-based and include federal programs like the Pell Grant, state grants, and institutional grants. -
+They are usually need-based and may include federal programs such as the Pell Grant, state grants, and institutional grants. -

 Scholarships:

-Scholarships are similar to grants in that they do not require repayment.
-They may be awarded based on merit, need, or a combination of both. -
+Scholarships are much like grants; they do not require repayment, but they may be awarded on the basis of merit, need, or a mixture of both. -

 Loans: